Aiming for the Top: Can China Escape the Middle Income Trap?

 While China’s leadership has acknowledged the existence of the middle-income trap, in some ways the current trajectory of policymaking is viewed by researchers as being more likely to hinder rather than help efforts to reach high-income status.

 Nearly all countries that transitioned to high-income levels underwent liberalization as they became richer.
-Economic liberalization was also a key driver behind China’s rapid growth from the 1980s to the 2000s, .
+Economic liberalization was also a key driver behind China’s rapid growth from the 1980s to the 2000s, but has largely stalled during the past decade.

 More recently, the government has appeared to be intent on retaining control over large swaths of the economy.
 “State intervention is already harming productivity and is likely to be a growing constraint.
 It becomes harder for state planners to allocate resources effectively as a country gets richer,” says Chang Liu, China economist at Capital Economics.